Explore the Work

 This doesn’t mean something is broken.

-It often means identity has reached a threshold – a point where old configurations can no longer lead.
+It often means identity has reached a threshold – a point where old identity configurations can no longer lead.

 Before engaging any work here, it’s important to understand one thing:

-Identity evolves in phases.
+Human identity evolves in phases.

 Timing matters more than technique.

-Identity as architecture, not behaviour
+Identity as A STRUCTURE, not behaviour

 HOW IDENTITY IS UNDERSTOOD HERE